appsecnz/appsecnz.github.io/conference/training.md

 ## Classes on Offer

-{% comment %} // Commented out since the CFT is now closed.
-The Call for Training (CFT) closes on 15th April.
-Training classes will be selected shortly thereafter, and training registration will open on Monday, 12th May.
+The Call for Training (CFT) closes on 30th May.
+Training classes will be selected shortly thereafter, and training registration will open on Monday, 15th June.
-{% endcomment %}

 Pre-Conference Training registration will **CLOSE** on Friday, 22nd August.
 From 23rd August, no refunds or class changes will be permitted, but attendee substitutions will be accepted.

 **NOTES:**